triptease/schema/README.md

 #### name

-The [name](https://schema.org/name) should be unique within your group or brand.
+The [name](https://schema.org/name) should be a unique name within your group or brand.

 *Used by: Google, Triptease*

 #### identifier (Optional)

-The [identifier](https://schema.org/identifier) can be used set to a unique property ID.
+The [identifier](https://schema.org/identifier) should be a unique property code for your hotel.

 *Used by: Triptease*